Svenskithesource/Tetra/README.md

 # Tetra
-A interpreted language written in Python
+A interpreted language, written in Python